FabienArcellier/spike-orm-python-typescript/README.md

 * see [query.py](sportsdb_backend_python/sportsdb_backend/api/query.py)

-The `uvicornserver` is not resilient on query error.
+The `uvicorn server` is not resilient on query error.
 I have to investigate it.
+If the query is not done properly on the database, the server is not able to respond to any other query.
+That's crap.

 I have used `sqlacodegen` to build [entities](sportsdb_backend_python/sportsdb_backend/entities.py) from the database.
 The result is ok, but I think the automapper approach is more interesting.